inQWIRE/SQIR/README.md

 ## Notes for Artifact Evaluation

 If you would like to build our code on your machine, compilation intructions are under [Compilation](#compilation) below.
-However, we recommend using our included VirtualBox image (see below) to save time.
+Alternatively, use our included VirtualBox image (see below), which may save time.
 The contents of this repository are summarized in [Directory Contents](#directory-contents).
 For instructions on how to run the VOQC optimizer, see the [README in the VOQC sub-directory](VOQC/README.md).
 (TLDR; cd into the VOQC/benchmarks directory and run *TODO* to reproduce the results in Tables 2-3 of our paper.)

 ### VirtualBox Image